Refusal to deal - Previous application for same documents

 Other reasons could include the loss or destruction of the documents, a change in family relationships or family circumstances that could alter the weighting of the public interest factors, expiry of a confidentiality clause, or the applicant having new information.

-• 2 In this Guideline, references to an 'agency' also include Ministers, unless otherwise specified.
+- 1 In this Guideline, references to an agency include a Minister unless otherwise specified.